How to Retake GCSE Biology Online | GCSEs for Adults & Teens

 Past papers are a vital part of your revision as they let you get a feel for the format of the paper, practice your timing and spot gaps in your knowledge.

-If you’re sitting the Pearson Edexcel IGCSE Biology exam, you’ll sit 2 written exam papers; you’ll be given 2 hours to complete Paper 1 and 1 hour 15 mins to complete Paper 2.
+If you’re sitting the Pearson Edexcel IGCSE Biology exam, for example, you’ll sit 2 written exam papers.
+You’ll be given 2 hours to complete Paper 1 and 1 hour 15 mins to complete Paper 2.

-When using your past papers, you should time yourself like you’re really in the exam and put away your study notes.
+When using your past papers, you should try putting away your study notes and time yourself like you’re really in the exam.
 This way you’ll get timing practice and learn which areas you’re struggling with and you can ask your tutor to help.

 Book your exam